I am Open Science Advisor to the Director-General for Research and Innovation

-I am the director of the Center for open electronic publishing (Cléo) which develop OpenEdition, a portal dedicated to digital publications in human and social sciences (HSS).
+I was the director of the Center for open electronic publishing (Cléo) which develop OpenEdition, a portal dedicated to digital publications in human and social sciences (HSS).
 I have first created Revues.org, a platform dedicated to journals (1999), then Calenda, a platform dedicated to events in HSS (2000).
 Then, I co-created Hypotheses, a major academic blogging platform (2008) and OpenEdition Books (2013).

 After being laureate of the Agregation of History (1996), I started as an historian of popular photography in villages (1999), and created Revues.org at the same time.
 I was so excited about digital publishing that I stopped my researches in History and joined the CNRS in 2007 (Centre national de la recherche scientifique), the most important funding agency for research in France (30 000 employes at national level).